CluelessD3v/MouseCaster/README.md

 Both, in my opinion are great Player Mouse alternatives.

-## Disclaimer 2
-As Off 09/10/21 (DD/MM/YY) the API was re-written so update methods are not as **criminally slow** as they were. there should not be any incompatible changes but if you spot one be sure to let me know.

 ## Installation
 Just copy paste the contents from the src/Shared/MouseCaster.lua into a module script.
 Put said module in Replicated storage.